mvakde/mvakde.github.io/_pages/resume.md

 ### Private stuff
 Since then, I have doubled the score again and saturated ARC-1.
-Now working on v2 of the benchmark, currently at 21% (**beats GPT-5 Pro**).
-I expect to beat the WR (40%) in 2 weeks.
+Now working on v2 of the benchmark, currently at ~~21% (**beats GPT-5 Pro**)~~ 27% now and  beats Opus 4.5 Thinking (16k) I expect to beat the WR (40%) in 2 weeks.
 Winner of v2 gets $425K (spoiler: its gonna be me)

 <figure>
   <img src="../blog/arc2.png" alt="New pareto on arc"/>
-  <span style = "text-align:center;"><figcaption>Current verified ARC-2 score on private leaderboard on kaggle</figcaption></span>
+  <span style = "text-align:center;"><figcaption>Current verified ARC-2 score on the private leaderboard on Kaggle</figcaption></span>
 </figure>

 Why ARC?
 Its a famous metalearning benchmark.
 Easy for humans, hard for AI models, including LLMs.
 The benchmark’s been open since 2019 and despite a heavy cash prize, no substantial progress was made till thinking LLMs in 2024.
 I showed that vanilla transformers were good enough to make the same progress at OOMs less effort

-## Achievements
+## 2) Topped extremely competitive National Exams without studying much
+**Top 25 all India**, Indian National Astonomy Olympiad

-- Invited to Team India selection & training camp (International Olympiad in Astronomy & Astrophysics)
+- This got me invited to the Team India selection & training camp (International Olympiad in Astronomy & Astrophysics)
+- I had read a book on astronomy just a couple days before

+**Ranked 1500 out of 1.2 million** starting candidates in JEE Advanced
+- almost everyone else who qualified spent 2-4 years studying 10+ hours a day, and practice 10s of thousands of problems
+- I barely solved ANY questions, skipped 2/3rds of chemistry, studied a few hours a day for less than a year before running away from boarding school.
+[More details](../blog/jee-is-easy.md)

+# Career deets
+## Education
+B.Tech @ IIT Bombay, 2023
+Majored in Engineering Physics

+## Acad Achievements
-- NIUS fellowship by Tata Institute of Fundamental research, 2021
+- NIUS Fellowship by Tata Institute of Fundamental Research, 2021
-- Top 25 in India - Indian National Astronomy Olympiad 2018
 - Ranked 324 all India in KVPY.
 Got the fellowship twice in 2018 & 2019.
-- Ranked 1500 in JEE Advanced, out of 0.9 million starting candidates (I did this without studying much, while most others who qualified studied for years)
 - Top 300 all India, National Standard Exam in Astronomy
 - Runner up, IBM teen hackathon (I was in 9th grade, everyone else in 12th grade)

-# Career deets
-## Education
-B.Tech @ IIT Bombay, 2023
-Majored in Engineering Physics

 ## Work Ex
-### 1. Founding team, GetCrux (YC W24)
+### 1. Founding team, GetCrux (YC W24), 2023-24
 Led the project on automated insights for performance marketers.
 Was a backend dev and product manager on other projects.

 ### 2. Research Intern, University of Paris Saclay